Clocking and controlling attosecond currents in a scanning tunnelling microscope

 Tuning the carrier-envelope phase (CEP) can shape an ultrashort THz field waveform to break its symmetry and obtain a field that is much stronger in one direction compared to the other.
 Maximum tunnelling is then achieved by the field in that direction, enabling control of the dominant direction of the current.
 This allows, for example, the controlled extraction of an electron from the sample~\cite{Yoshioka2016}, an important prerequisite for pump-probe measurements~\cite{Cocker2016}.
-Moving to infrared wavelengths and the femtosecond and attosecond time scales, CEP modulation is a well-known approach to control the sub-cycle electron motion in atoms~\cite{Baltuska2003,Paulus2004,Uiberacker2007}, metallic nanotips~\cite{Kruger2011, Piglosiewicz2014, Kim2023}, nanodevices~\cite{Bionta2021} and vacuum nanogaps~\cite{Rybka2016, Ludwig2020, Luo2023} and enables attosecond time resolution in these systems.
+Moving to infrared wavelengths and the femtosecond and attosecond time scales, CEP modulation is a well-known approach to control the sub-cycle electron motion in atoms~\cite{Baltuska2003,Paulus2004,Uiberacker2007}, metallic nanotips~\cite{Kruger2011, Piglosiewicz2014, Kim2023}, nanodevices~\cite{Bionta2021} and vacuum nanogaps~\cite{Rybka2016, Ludwig2020, Luo2023}, enabling attosecond time resolution in these systems.
 It may seem straightforward to induce attosecond tunnelling currents and control their direction in STM using CEP-stable infrared laser pulses, building on many experiments exploring ultrafast STM in the femtosecond regime (see, e.g.,~\cite{Gerstner2000,Takeuchi2004,Lee2010,Dolocan2011,Schroder2020,Heimerl2020,Muller2023}).
 However, pioneering ultrafast STM experiments with infrared lasers have shown that thermal artifacts are often present when conventional lock-in approaches are used to extract low-level laser-induced currents~\cite{Gerstner2000,Gerstner2000a}.
-First signatures of CEP-controlled tunnelling current modulation in STM using 6-fs near-infrared laser pulses were reported recently~\cite{Garg2020}.
-Still, sub-cycle control of the direction of STM currents and timing of their dynamics have remained elusive.
+First signatures of CEP-controlled tunnelling current modulation in STM using near-infrared two-cycle~\cite{Garg2020} and single-cycle pulses~\cite{Rossetti2025} were reported recently.
+Still, a direct demonstration of sub-cycle control of the direction of STM currents, together with theory-constrained timing of their dynamics, has remained elusive.
 This advance is necessary for attosecond imaging of ultrafast electron phenomena.